Faculty Awards and Entitlements

 B. Annual Conference Travel Funds

-Conference travel funds do not accumulate from year to year and any remaining balances do not carryover.
-Conference travel expenses must be submitted for reimbursement before the AY22-23 is completed to be eligible.
+Conference travel funds do not accumulate from year to year and any remaining balances do not carry over into the new fiscal year.
+Conference travel expenses must be submitted for reimbursement before June 30, 2024 to be eligible for payment from the conference travel grant.